 What makes the Nike Air Force 1 one of the most iconic silhouettes ever created?
-For a start, it’s one of the few sneaker designs that transcends all cultural boundaries, loved and worn by dads, sneakerheads, fashion insiders and teenage girls alike.
+For a start, it’s one of the few sneaker designs that transcends all cultural boundaries, loved and worn by dads, sneakerheads, fashion insiders, and teenage girls alike.
 It’s now one of Nike’s most adored lifestyle silhouettes, but like many of the Swoosh’s creations, the Air Force 1 was once at the cutting edge of basketball sneaker technology.
-Named after the aircraft that the President of the United States of America travels in, its influence is rivalled only by Michael Jordan’s wildly popular Air Jordan series.
+Named after the aircraft that the President of the United States of America travels in, its influence is rivaled only by Michael Jordan’s wildly popular Air Jordan series.
 Join us as we take a brief look back at the Air Force 1’s history.

 The History of Nike Air Force 1

 The Air Force 1 was a sneaker of firsts for Nike.
 It would be the first basketball sneaker to feature the Swoosh’s revolutionary Air cushioning technology within its heel, and also its first experimentation with slip-lasted construction – a process still used to this day in sneaker manufacturing.
 But most notably, the Air Force 1 would be legendary Nike designer Bruce Kilgore’s first foray into the world of basketball sneaker design.